gkos-bio/input_data_format/README.md

-The CTTV “evidence string format” defines a graph-based model for capturing target (i.e. a gene or a protein) to disease evidence from a number of disparate data sources.
+The CTTV “TD-association format” defines a graph-based model for capturing target (i.e. a gene or a protein) to disease evidence from a number of disparate data sources.
 It is effectively the “currency” for the CTTV database project (CTTV001) to receive and process disease evidence from different CTTV workstreams.